 Brain fitness for the elderly?
 You bet.
 You should see what they are doing with the Senior population.
 The Posit Science tools have been made for and tested by mostly Seniors, folks older than I at 61.
+(I still use Posit Science and Lumosity and Mind Sparke at 69).

 Just following is a press release from the Posit Science folks, describing the IMPACT study which used the Posit Science products.